 By default, an access-list doesn’t keep track of the sessions.
-An access-list consist of various permit and deny rules which are scanned from top to bottom.
-If any of the condition matches then it is executed and no other condition is matched.
+An access list consists of various permit and denies rules which are scanned from top to bottom.
+If any of the conditions match then it is executed and no other condition is matched.

-For a very small office, a reflexive Access-list acts as stateful firewall as it allows only those traffic which is initiated within the network and deny other packets coming from outside network.
+For a very small office, a reflexive Access-list acts as a stateful firewall as it allows only the traffic that is initiated within the network and denies other packets coming from outside the network.

 Reflexive Access-list –

-Reflexive Access-list is an access-list which allows only the replies of the packets of the sessions initiated within the network (from the outside network) .
+Reflexive Access-list is an access-list that allows only the replies of the packets of the sessions initiated within the network (from the outside network).

 characteristics of temporary entry –

-- The entry should have same protocol as the original outbound packet.
+- The entry should have the same protocol as the original outbound packet.

 Characteristics of Reflexive access-list –